OMG! Present Tense is Bugging Me

-Now, look at #2, in the advantages of writing in the past tense.
-Can I tell you this point jumped out at me BECAUSE….
-I am now one of those people who find reading in the present tense irritating.
+Look at #2, in the advantages of writing in the past tense.
+Can I tell you this point jumped out at me BECAUSE…I am now one of those people who find reading in the present tense irritating.
 Further research revealed this is actually quite common.

 Sooooo, what was a getting to know you exercise has now potentially become a much larger editing exercise.
 I must confess, I haven’t looked at my manuscript since I made this discovery because I want to be sure before I embark on this little revision exercise.
-When I have my head wrapped around what I have to do, I will do it and realistically I know what I have to do and it involves using the past tense.
-But either way….my dear Kawi, I look forward to getting to know you again and to see how we’ve both grown over the last decade+.
+When I have my head wrapped around what I have to do, I will do it and realistically I know what I have to do and yes, it involves using the past tense.
+But either way….my dear Iphim, I look forward to getting to know you again and to see how we’ve both grown over the last decade+.

 What tense do you write in?